2000 United States Grand Prix: Race

 The start of the Grand Prix.

 The Grand Prix began at 13:00 Eastern Time after the FIA moved the race's start time by an hour from 14:00 local time for unknown reasons.
 The conditions on the grid were dry and damp before the race; the air temperature was between 12 and 14 C and the track temperature between 13 and 14 C. Approximately 250,000 people attended the race, breaking the record set at the 1995 Australian Grand Prix.
-Every driver, except Herbert, began on the intermediate compound tyre when heavy rain fell between the end of warm-up and just before the afternoon, making the track much wetter; no more rain was forecast however the oval section dried quickly but the infield did not since there was still standing water there, making it slippery.
+Every driver, except Herbert, began on the intermediate compound tyre when heavy rain fell between the end of warm-up and just before the afternoon, making the track much wetter; no more rain was forecast however the oval section dried quickly but the infield did not since there was still standing water there, making it slippery and provided less grip.
 Engineers from each team were required to repeatedly calculate the optimal lap to switch from wet-weather tyres to dry tyres because of the drying circuit.
 When the five red lights on the starting gantry went out but before any driver moved off the starting grid, Coulthard jumped the start by releasing the clutch too soon, taking the lead into turn one.
 The stewards investigated Coulthard for the jump start and reviewed video footage.
 Häkkinen held off Barrichello's attempts to pass him for third going into turn one.
 Herbert fell from 19th to 22nd by the end of the first lap.
 Frentzen lost seventh place mid-lap after going wide, dropping two positions to Villeneuve and Ralf Schumacher.

 At the end of the first lap, Coulthard led from Michael Schumacher, Häkkinen, Barrichello, Trulli and Button.
 Coulthard had a 1.7-second lead over Michael Schumacher by the end of lap two.
 Button attempted to overtake Trulli for seventh on the back straight, but the two collided.
 Both drivers went off the track and made pit stops to replace rear punctures, dropping to the back of the field.
 Frentzen overtook Ralf Schumacher for sixth place, Zonta passed Diniz for eighth, while Verstappen advanced two spots to tenth after passing Irvine and Wurz.
-On lap three, De La Rosa passed Heidfeld for 13th place, and Gené passed Fisichella for 17th.
+On lap three, De la Rosa passed Heidfeld for 13th place, and Gené passed Fisichella for 17th.
 Coulthard's lead over Michael Schumacher was cut to one second on the following lap.
-De La Rosa moved up the field by passing Wurz for twelfth.
+De la Rosa moved up the field by passing Wurz for twelfth.
 On lap five, Alesi became the first driver to make a pit stop for dry tyres.
 The first three drivers were close together, and Michael Schumacher, having generated enough heat in his tyres, began attacking Coulthard for the lead on the same lap that the latter was asked to slow down in order to slow Schumacher and allow his teammate Häkkinen to close in and challenge the Ferrari driver.
 Michael Schumacher came closer on Coulthard in the infield segment, challenging him for the lead.